fixthestatusquo/proca/README.md

 # Setup and 3 min intro

 - `git clone` this repository
-- `npm install` (or yarn instal)
+- `npm install`
 - `cp .env.example .env` and put your login + pwd
-- yarn pull folowed by the action page id as seen in the backend.
+- npm run pull folowed by the action page id as seen in the backend.
 For instance

-  `yarn widget --pull 42`
+  `npm run widget --pull 42`

   This will create the configuration file for the widget with id `42`. it does also pull the configuration for the campaign into config/campaign/{shortname}.json

 - edit `config/42.json` or the config/campaign to adjust the steps, configure the components, change the color, whatever)
-- `yarn widget --serve 42` runs a local server with the widget
+- `npm run widget --serve 42` runs a local server with the widget
-- `yarn widget --build 42` generates the widget under d/{actionpage.NAME of the widget}
+- `npm run widget --build 42` generates the widget under d/{actionpage.NAME of the widget}
-- `yarn widget --push 42` save the local config (under config) to the server
+- `npm run widget --push 42` save the local config (under config) to the server

-_you can combine the options, eg. yarn widget --pull --build 42, process multiple ids, eg yarn widget --pull --build 42 43 1984_
+_you can combine the options, eg. npm run widget --pull --build 42, process multiple ids, eg npm run widget --pull --build 42 43 1984_

 You can find more information in this [config documentation](./docs/config.md)